PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 ## A. Have ready a Linux environment
 - If you count with a linux environment with Docker, Singularity and Git installed in your local computer, then you are ready to go to section B.

-- If not, you can use the Nimbus Virtual Machines provided for the training:
+- If not, for the workshops we provide a Nimbus Virtual Machines attendees:

-> ## Steps for connecting to a Nimbus Virtual Machine:
+> ## A.I Steps for connecting to a Nimbus Virtual Machine for a live workshop:
->
-> If you do not count with such a system, you can use one of the virtual machines provided for the training.
 >
 > Follow these steps to connect to your Nimbus virtual machine:
 >